 However, watch how Ruggs works back to the football here.
 Tagovailoa throws it short of where its trajectory should be: over Ruggs’ left shoulder so he can shield the defender from making a play on it.
 Since the pass is underthrown, Ruggs leaps for it and makes a back-shoulder catch to keep it away from the DB, and then secures it to get in the end zone.

 Speaking of leaping, making a play on that ball only scratches the surface of what Ruggs can do in the air.
-At a modest height of 5″11, his vertical jump was 42 inches and his broad jump was 131 inches (almost 11 feet).
+According to mockdraftable.com, at a modest height of 5″11, his vertical jump was 42 inches and his broad jump was 131 inches (almost 11 feet).
 Wow.
 Talk about a freak athlete.
 Ruggs may be a bit short, but there’s no denying that he can leap out of the building, both vertically and laterally.
 His combine measurements overall were utter insanity because they revealed the true extent of his explosiveness, especially when one considers the fact they came from a future NFL player who isn’t even 6 feet.

 Just to recap, this scouting report has seen Ruggs win in three different ways: catch a short pass and then take it the distance by accelerating to top speed in an instant, running a perfect route to create lateral and vertical separation from opposing defenders, and high-pointing a poorly-thrown back-shoulder ball for another touchdown (wow, that seems to be a common theme with these scouting reports).
 However, there’s still another way Ruggs can win that doesn’t involve the short passing game or the deep ball: using intelligence, momentum, and leverage to break off routes and create separation.
 Watch this completion against Auburn (5:18 timestamp).